 cornerstone; and 2.
 The countless others, "all those who [are]

-rightly disposed for everlasting life," who are build upon this
+rightly disposed for everlasting life," that are built upon this

-foundation, and whose natural hope of life on earth is assured by
+foundation, and whose natural hope of enjoying everlasting life on earth is assured

 Jehovah.
 (Rev. 14:1, 3; 7:9,10; John 3:16; Acts 13:48; 1 John 4:9) Both groups were presented before Jehovah on that day;

 from among sinful mankind as the loaves, having been baked leavened,

 The 120 disciples, who were anointed with holy spirit as the foundation